Coffee with a Cop is on a mission to improve trust and build relationships – one cup of coffee at a time.

 The Hawthorne Police Department hit upon a simple plan to break through the barriers that have been built over the years–a cup of coffee.

-In less than five years, Coffee with a Cop events have been hosted in all 50 states and is one of the most successful community oriented policing programs across the country.
-The program has also expanded to outside the Unites States to Canada, Europe, Australia, and Africa.
+Coffee with a Cop events are now held in all 50 states and is one of the most successful community oriented policing programs across the country.
+The program has also expanded to outside the Unites States to Canada, Europe, Australia, Africa, and Latin America.
 The key to Coffee with a Cop’s growing success is that it opens the door for interactions outside of the crisis situations that typically bring law enforcement officers and community members together.

 Hawthorne, California's Police Department Community Affairs Unit hosts first Coffee with a Cop event.